delight-im/Knowledge/Life.md

  * It's easy to complain, blame, resent, judge and take.
 It's hard to inspire, teach, trust, love and believe.
 Do the hard work.
 (Vala Afshar)
  * "Service is supposed to be about making the world a better place or helping people who are less fortunate, but [when] it's done for the resume, it really just becomes about yourself."
 (William Deresiewicz)
  * "The bitterness of poor quality remains long after the sweetness of low price is forgotten."
 (Unknown)
+ * If you can't pay cash, you can't afford it.
+ * "[W]ages and income are about what the job is worth, not the individual. [...]
+Your income potential isn't about what you need or what the employer can afford; it's about the value of what you do."
+(Ron Rule)